leontrolski/dnjs/how.md

 # Writing a JS interpreter in Python

-Let's write a Pratt parser ad an interpreter for a subset of JS with Python!
+Let's write a Pratt parser and an interpreter for a subset of JS with Python(/go)!

-This type of parser has become fairly popular due to it's simplicity, in fact I'm part of a [long lineage](https://www.oilshell.org/blog/2017/03/31.html) of bloggers - it's the "monad is a burrito" of parsing posts.
+This type of parser has become fairly popular due to it's simplicity and how easily it handles, in fact I'm part of a [long lineage](https://www.oilshell.org/blog/2017/03/31.html) of bloggers - it's the "monad is a burrito" of parsing posts.
 I thought I'd bother writing up my attempt as I had a fun time writing it and was particularly happy with the brevity of the resulting code - I think this really exposes how lovely a parsing method it is.
 Thank you thank you [Andy C](https://andychu.net/) for bringing it into my life.

 Also, I feel I gained some deeper understanding of JS in writing it, so hopefully you will gain some in reading.